The CodeFoxSoft Java Apps: Where the Fox Learned to Run

-By Nicholas Larkin Buchanan
+By Nick Larkin

 In the age of Artificial Intelligence, where code can be generated in seconds and applications are born from prompts, there is a dangerous temptation to forget where we came from.
 We are told that the future belongs to the machine.
 But I believe the future belongs to those who know the machine’s heartbeat—because they are the ones who built it, line by line, loop by loop, mistake by glorious mistake.